 PER CURIAM.
-The plaintiff, Nathan Primus, trustee of the Primus family trust, appeals from the judgment of the trial court dismissing his appeal from the decision of the planning and zoning commission of the town of Southington (commission) denying his applications for a special permit and site plan.
+The plaintiff, Nathan Primus, trustee of the Primus family trust, appeals from the judgment of the trial court dismissing his appeal from the decision of the conservation commission of the town of Southington (commission),1 denying his application for an inland wetlands permit.
 On appeal, the plaintiff claims that the court improperly concluded that it lacked subject matter jurisdiction to hear his appeal.
 We disagree and affirm the judgment of the trial court.

 The following factual and procedural background is necessary for our resolution of the plaintiff's appeal.
-On May 10, 2004, the plaintiff filed amended applications for a special permit use and site plan with respect to property located in Southington.
-The plaintiff sought to construct ninety-one multifamily dwelling units, 30 percent of which would be designated as affordable units to meet the criteria for a set aside development under General Statutes § 8-30g (a) (6).
-After a public hearing, the commission unanimously denied the plaintiff's application.
+On March 1, 2004, the plaintiff filed an amended application for an inland wetlands permit with respect to property located in Southington.
+The plaintiff sought to develop the subject property into "a multi-family residential complex designated as a set-aside affordability housing development under . . .
+General Statutes § 8-30g" After a public hearing, the commission unanimously denied the plaintiff's application.

-The plaintiff appealed from the commission's decision.
-The summons prepared by the plaintiff's attorney instructed the marshal to serve legal process upon the chairperson of the commission and the town clerk.
-The marshal's return of service, however, indicated that on August 2, 2004, he served process by leaving two copies of the citation, complaint and recognizance with surety with only the town clerk.
+The plaintiff commenced an appeal against the commission.
+The summons prepared by the plaintiff's attorney instructed the marshal to serve legal process on the chairperson of the commission; the commissioner of environmental protection, through the attorney general; and the town clerk.
+The marshal's return of service, however, indicated that on April 27, 2004, he served process by leaving two copies of the citation, complaint and recognizance with surety with the town clerk.
+The marshal also served the commissioner of environmental protection through associate attorney general Gregory T. D'Auria.
+The chairperson of the commission, however, was not served with legal process.

-On January 15, 2005, the defendants moved to dismiss the appeal for lack of subject matter jurisdiction.
-The defendants argued that the service of process was defective because it failed to comply with General Statutes (Rev. 2003) § 8-8 (f),2 which requires service on both the chairman or clerk of the board and the clerk of the municipality.
-The plaintiff responded that he had complied with General Statutes (Rev. 2003) § 52-57 (b) (5) by serving two copies with the clerk of the town, and, therefore, the service of legal process was proper.
+On January 18, 2005, the defendants moved to dismiss the appeal for lack of subject matter jurisdiction.
+The defendants argued that the service of process was defective because it failed to comply with General Statutes (Rev. 2003) § 22a-43,2 which required service on the chairman of the commission.
+Specifically, the defendants reasoned that § 22a-43 incorporates by reference the requirements of General Statutes (Rev. 2003) § 8-8 (b), which, in turn, references § 8-8 (f).
+Subsection (f) of § 8-8 provides in relevant part that "[s]ervice of legal process . . . shall be directed to a proper officer and shall be made by leaving a true and attested copy of the process with, or at the usual place of abode of, the chairman or clerk of the board, and by leaving a true and attested copy with the clerk of the municipality. . . ."

+The plaintiff responded that he had complied with General Statutes (Rev. 2003) § 52-57 (b) $(5)^3$ by serving two copies with the clerk of the town, and, therefore, the service of legal process was proper.
 On September 6, 2005, the court issued a memorandum of decision granting the defendants' motion to dismiss.
-Specifically, the court concluded that § 8-8 (f), as amended by Public Acts 2004, No. 04-78, § 1 (P.A.
-04-78), required service on the chairperson of the commission.
-Accordingly, the failure to serve the chairperson in accordance with § 8-8 (f) deprived the court of subject matter jurisdiction.
-This appeal followed.
+Specifically, the court concluded that 22a-43 required service on the chairperson of the commission.
+Accordingly, the failure to serve the chairperson deprived the court of subject matter jurisdiction.
+This appeal followed.4